Rightpoint/Raizlabs-Android-Style/Android Code Style.md

 #### Java

-- We do _not_ follow the Android standard variable names:
+- We do _not_ follow the Android standard variable name convetions.
+Instead:

 ```java